Table of Contents

 A number of video games, including “Turok” and “Call of Duty: Modern Warfare 3,” include him as a playable character as well.
 Because of all of his roles in films, television series, performances in theaters, and video games, he has been able to amass a significant quantity of money, which has contributed to a rise in his overall net worth.

-Timothy Olyphant Early Life
+Timothy Olyphant’s Early Life

 Timothy was born on May 20, 1968, in Honolulu, Hawaii, to his parents, JV Bevan Olyphant, who had previously worked as the vice president of production at ‘Gallo Winery,’ and Katherine.
 Timothy relocated to Modesto, California, when he was only 2 years old, and it was there that he spent his childhood years with his elder brother, Andrew, and his younger brother, Matthew.

-When Timothy was a teenager, his parents went through with a divorce.
+When Timothy was a teenager, his parents went through a divorce.
 Both of them went on to have second marriages.
 Timothy is a member of the New York Vanderbilt family, and he is a descendant of that family.
 Timothy’s ancestry includes English, German, Scottish, Dutch, Irish, and Russian Jewish.

 Timothy attended the ‘Fred C. Beyer High School’ in Modesto for his secondary education.
 He had a keen interest in painting and sketching when he was a child.
 Also a competitive swimmer, Timothy competed in the 1986 ‘Nationals’ and made it all the way to the finals of the 200-meter individual medley competition.